oasisprotocol/docs/docs/dapp/opl/host.md

 # DAO Contract

-Let's start with a simple smart contract `DAOV1.sol` that describes a basic DAO with a mapping of proposals.
+Let's start with a `DAOV1.sol` smart contract that describes a basic DAO with a mapping of proposals.
+Place it inside your `contracts/` directory.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;